Florida mom accused of trying to hire hitman to kill her 3-year-old son

 Soza’s lawyer declined to comment Wednesday.

-According to NBC South Florida, bond for Soza was set at $15,000.
-A judge ordered him not to have contact with the toddler or anyone younger than 18 without supervision, the station reported.
+According to NBC South Florida, a bond was set for him at $15,000.
+A judge ordered Soza not to have contact with the toddler or anyone younger than 18 without supervision, the outlet reported.

 The parody website has garnered national headlines before.